oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/setup/databases.md

 // DBDataConstants.java
 ```

-3. Create JQuery Database Interface
+3. Create JQuery Database Enum

-Now let's create our JQuery database Interface which will do the link between our databases and JQuery Databases and we add our databases.
+Now let's create our JQuery database Enum which will do the link between our databases and JQuery Databases and we add our databases.

 ```java
 // JQDatabase.java